 Andy Horwitz is an experienced cultural programmer, creative strategist and accomplished writer with over twenty years of experience in the for-profit and not-for-profit creative sectors.
 He began his career presenting groundbreaking, innovative performances in New York at Performance Space 122, CUNY, and the River to River Festival in Lower Manhattan, as well as founding, in 2003, the seminal cultural website Culturebot, an essential resource of the New York performing arts scene.
-Since moving to L.A. in 2016, he has produced the sold-out Performance Lab festival at the Skirball Cultural Center and most recently worked with Benjamin Millepied’s L.A.
-Dance Project on opening a new venue, organizational restructuring and program design.
-Andrew frequently consults with for-profit, non-profit, corporate and civic entities to develop cultural strategies and innovative programs, and to foster a culture of collaborative creativity in the workplace.
+Since moving to L.A. in 2016, he has produced the sold-out Performance Lab festival at the Skirball Cultural Center, worked with Benjamin Millepied’s L.A.
+Dance Project and Cornerstone Theater Company.
+Andrew consults with for-profit, non-profit, corporate and civic entities to develop cultural strategies and innovative programs.
+Other clients include The Atlantic Magazine’s content marketing group Re:Think and Stephen Petronio Dance Company.

 From 2011-2013 he curated and produced Manhattan’s free, outdoor, multidisciplinary arts festival, The River To River Festival, for the Lower Manhattan Cultural Council where he also served as Director of Public Programs.
 As festival curator and as Director of Public Programs he worked with neighborhood stakeholders such as American Express, Goldman Sachs, Brookfield Properties, CBRE, the Howard Hughes Corporation, the New York City Economic Development Corporation, The Battery Park City Authority, The Port Authority of New York/New Jersey, the Alliance for Downtown New York and other civic, corporate and not-for-profit entities to develop and implement cultural strategies for the continued revitalization of Lower Manhattan.